What causes loose dental crowns?

 - Sensitive gums

-In case of loose temporary crown , it is better to consult your dentist as soon as possible, because waiting for a longer period of time may alter the tooth structure and even supra-eruption could occur to maintain the contact with the opposing teeth naturally.
+In case of a loose temporary crown, you should consult with your dentist as soon as possible, because waiting for a longer period of time may alter the tooth structure and even supraeruption (i.e. your tooth emerges from the jawbone) could occur to maintain the contact with the opposing teeth.

-There is also a danger of restoration fracture under the crown and even tooth fracture in extreme cases.
-Restoration fracture requires rebuilding-up with composites and re-preparation of the tooth along with the new impression of the impacted tooth.
-Fractured tooth with loose crowns is commonly seen with large restorations where the natural crown bulk is less.
-In such cases, dental crowns with proper fit renders a good integrity and strength.
+A fractured tooth with a loose crown is commonly seen with large restorations where the natural crown bulk is less.
+In such cases, dental crowns with proper fit render good integrity and strength.

 A loose permanent crown hampers the function of chewing associated with discomfort and pain.

-Supra-eruption is seen here also.
-Under long standing cases, the underlying tooth structure starts degrading and further continues making the bulk of the tooth lesser and lesser to retain a crown properly.
+Supraeruption is seen here also.
+If the crown had been loose for a longer period of time, the underlying tooth structure can start to degrade and makes the bulk of the tooth lesser and lesser to retain a crown properly.

 It also facilitates an entry of microbes into the canal and ultimately to the bone resulting in infections at the root end (periapical infections) and gum problems (gingivitis and periodontitis)